ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/TableauForBeginners_InstructorReadMeFile.md

 Also, you could do some "with the students" and let them loose on others.

-**Glitch: On page 63, they have you "showing filter" for Region, City.
+**Glitch** -- On page 63, they have you "showing filter" for Region, City.
 They forgot to tell you to "show filter" for Order Date as well.
 Page 64 depicts this.
-Order date doesn't really fall into the exercise, but to keep consistent with the book, they can add it.**
+Order date doesn't really fall into the exercise, but to keep consistent with the book, they can add it.

-**Glitch: On Page 72, step \#5, they have you place Running Sum of Profit (new calc) on Table.
-Place on top of PROFIT COLUMN**
+**Glitch** -- On Page 72, step \#5, they have you place Running Sum of Profit (new calc) on Table.
+Place on top of PROFIT COLUMN

-**Glitch: Page 81, Top of page, has students "drag out" County and State off the view.
-We do not have County and State... ignore this.**
+**Glitch:** -- Page 81, Top of page, has students "drag out" County and State off the view.
+We do not have County and State... ignore this.

-**Glitch: Page 82, Step \#5, Drag "Profit by Order ID" to Column to get view on page 83.**
+**Glitch** -- Page 82, Step \#5, Drag "Profit by Order ID" to Column to get view on page 83.

-**Chapter 5 -- More Calculations (Logical, Strings, Numbers and Dates)**
+**Chapter 5 -- More Calculations** (Logical, Strings, Numbers and Dates)

 The finished VISUALIZATION files for this lab have files in them, also, they are located at this URL: <http://tabsoft.co/2qmpTiE>

-**Estimated Timing: Lecture, Demos: 20-30 minutes. **
+**Estimated Timing: Lecture, Demos: 20-30 minutes.**

 **Exercises 30-45 minutes depending on audience.**